Happy Losar! - 2133 - Year of the Fire Dog

 to my stamp collection, and so on.
 But I soon discovered that if I eschewed Bulgarian stamps, I could cross Janpath after school to where refugees from the failed uprising against Mao's occupation of Tibet were selling off family treasure, along with other handcrafted goodies, and, after rummaging about in the little boxes at the front of the stalls, scoop up a bit of treasure myself.
 To be sure, I didn't have enough to acquire anybody's ancient family prayer wheel, or great sword, or ritual dagger sheathed in opal-encrusted silver, but, with a bit of restraint, I could buy rings with dragons clutching globes of jade, a belt with Tantric motifs, turquoise- and coral-studded parrures, all in an idiom that was distinctly non-Indian, yet easily understandable from India.
 To this day, I have no clue whether the big, smiling women in their black bakkus -- sorry, chubas -- their brightly striped married-lady aprons and middle-parted and tightly braided hair were humoring me, because it seemed so outrageous.
 Yet, despite one visit to Dharamsala long ago, and many more to Darjeeling since, and the enduring presence of Chamba Lama in Kolkata, I never thought again until recently about how sad those early sales were, let alone that failure to regain the homeland that led such glamorous people to make India their home in exile.

-Kalimpong: "Monks had streamed through the forests, garnet lines of fire pouring down the mountains, as they escaped from Tibet along the salt and wool trade routes.
+Here's how Kiran Desai describes their exodus in The Inheritance of Loss, as seen from Kalimpong: "Monks had streamed through the forests, garnet lines of fire pouring down the mountains, as they escaped from Tibet along the salt and wool trade routes.
 Aristocrats had arrived, too, Lhasa beauties dancing waltzes at the Gymkhana Ball, amazing the locals with their cosmopolitan style.
 But for a long time, there were severe food shortages, as there always were when political trouble arrived on the hillside."

-s Losar ushered in the Year of the Fire Dog, which is special, for reasons I'll explore in another post, so when
+This Losar ushered in the Year of the Fire Dog, which is special, for reasons I'll explore in another post, so when

 Dominic Farinacci, playing for Harlem in the Himalayas